lucky123485/postgreSQL/README.md

 ----------
      2
 ```
-**Ascii:** Returns the ASCII value of the first character in a string.
+**Ascii**: Returns the ASCII value of the first character in a string.
 ```
  select ascii('a');
 company=# select ascii('a');